ibm-cloud-docs/vpc/ppnlb-create.md

 - If you don't have a VPC, create a VPC in the region that you want to create your Private Path NLB.
 Use the same VPC region for the Private Path NLB and Private Path service.
 - Recommendation: Create your virtual server instances prior to creating a Private Path NLB to ensure it is fully operational.
 - Ensure there is at least one subnet in your selected VPC.

-You can create a Private Path NLB while provisioning a Private Path service.
-{: note}

 ## Creating a Private Path network load balancer in the UI
 {: #ppnlb-ui}